 How to Ride the Streetcar

 Portland’s modern streetcar doesn’t cover the entire city, but it’s very useful for getting around downtown, The Pearl, and the inner east side.
-There are two lines, the A Loop and the B Loop.
+There are three lines, the A Loop, the B Loop and the North Shore Line (NSL).
 The A Loop runs clockwise and connects the east and west sides of the city, making stops in the Pearl district, the Broadway Bridge, Lloyd Center, OMSI, Tilikum Crossing Bridge, and Portland State University.
 The B Loop stops at the same locations, but moves counter-clockwise.
+The NSL moves southwest to northwest and vice versa.
 For maps, schedules, and more information, visit the Streetcar’s website.

 If the streetcar arrives at your stop and the doors don’t open, simply press the button to activate the doors.
 It does not automatically stop at every station like the MAX does, so be sure to signal the operator when you’re approaching your stop by pushing the yellow stop request button or strip.